abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 It's so easy to get distracted by what's going on around us externally, especially when doing chores or engaging with other people.
-Or, we can get distracted by the internal wanderings of the mind—thinking about how things could be, should be, reactions, worries or doubt—proliferations in various shades and forms.
-We forget to establish a base of solidity—a foundation for the mind.
+Or, we can get distracted by the internal wanderings of the mind---thinking about how things could be, should be, reactions, worries or doubt---proliferations in various shades and forms.
+We forget to establish a base of solidity---a foundation for the mind.

 For that reason, we need to remember the importance of one-pointedness and to find skillful means to sustain it.
 In doing this, one-pointed